Resident Retention Tips For Multifamily Apartments

 - Dog walking parks

-It can also be facilitated by scheduling get-togethers such as any of these apartment trends that can help you build a more social community:
+It can also be facilitated by planning a resident event, such as any of these apartment trends that can help you build a more social community:

 - Community events